Sponsored Row 2019

 Oarsome rowers raise over £9000 for the Lifeboats

 Maldon Little Ship Club's annual Sponsored Row and Gig Race lived up to its promised spectacular as the crews raced down river once the starting cannon was fired from the Viking Saga jetty.
-The large 'four man' gigs started first and headed down river to a turning mark off the Blackwater Sailing Club and the remainder of the rowers in a variety of canoes, kayaks, paddleboards and dinghies rowed to the end of the prom before they turned upstream to Fullbridge.
+The large 'four man' gigs started first and headed down river to a turning mark off the Blackwater Sailing Club and the remainder of the rowers in a variety of canoes, kayaks, paddleboards and dinghies rowed to the end of the prom before they returned upstream to a turning mark at Fullbridge and then back to the finish at Hythe Quay.

-Many of the crews were in elaborate fancy dress ranging from Swan Lake on paddleboards through to Bikers and Frozen themes whilst the flamboyant Basin Oars ladies crew representing Rule Britannia, raised an amazing £4500 of the total.
+Many of the crews wore elaborate fancy dress ranging from Swan Lake on paddleboards through to Bikers and Frozen themes whilst the flamboyant Basin Oars ladies crew representing Rule Britannia, raised an amazing £4597:00 of the total.

 The numerous safety boats and the West Mersea Lifeboat added to the nautical interest on the river pleasing the huge crowd of appreciative spectators who lined the Prom and Hythe and donated generously.